Labourer killed in wall collapse in Delhi's Mustafabad | Science-Environment

 - India

-A 25-year-old labourer died on Saturday when a wall collapsed on him in northeast Delhi's Mustafabad area, police said.
+A 25-year-old labourer died and two others were injured on Saturday when a wall collapsed on them in northeast Delhi's Mustafabad area, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)